 - Monroe found it impossible to learn lines.
 It took her 60 takes to deliver the line “It’s me, Sugar,” in Some Like it Hot.

-- After her mother was institutionalized, Monroe became an orphan.
+- She was an orphan.
 She had 11 sets of foster parents throughout her childhood and teenage years.

-- It’s well-known Monroe was commonly casted as a dumb blonde — she hated this.
+- Monroe did not like being typecast as a “dumb blonde.”
 She was, in fact, very intelligent, and had an IQ of 168.

 - While married to Miller, Monroe attempted to have a baby.
 She unfortunately suffered an ectopic pregnancy and a miscarriage.